-What is a Mint Mark?
+What is a mint mark?

 Mint marks were first created to identify any issues with a coin.
-If a coin was underweight or overweight, the mint mark would tell you where the coin was minted, and the problem could be found and fixed from its source.
+If a coin was underweight or overweight, the mint mark would tell you where the coin was minted, and the problem could then be found and fixed from its source.

-History of Mint Marks
+History of mint marks

-The first mint marks, known as “Magistrates Marks”, were created by the Greeks who named a magistrate to be in charge of producing that coin.
+The first mint marks, known as “magistrates marks”, were created by the Greeks who named a magistrate to be in charge of producing that coin.
 Debasing or tampering with a coin was a very serious offence, sometimes punishable by death in some civilisations.
 In 1649, the directors of the Spanish Colonial American Mint at Potosi (now known as Bolivia) were sentenced to death for debasing coinage.
 The coins displayed the initials of the assayer and the mint mark to identify when and where the coins were inspected.

 In the 19th century, numismatists didn’t collect coins based on their mint mark, instead opting to obtain the date sets of coins.
 This changed in 1893 when A.G.
 Heaton’s "A Treatise on Coinage of the United States Branch Mints" was published.
-In this book, Heaton cited examples of mint-marked coins that were much rarer than Philadelphia products, highlighting that they should bring high premiums.
+In this book, Heaton cited examples of mint-marked coins that were much more rare than Philadelphia products, highlighting that they should bring high premiums.

 When the USA abandoned silver coins in 1965, they removed mint marks from the new copper-nickel coins as they believed it would stop the removal of coins from circulation by collectors.
-The opposite happened as silver coins disappeared quickly from circulation and there were fears that a shortage of coinage would happen if it continued.
+The opposite happened as silver coins then disappeared quickly from circulation and there were fears that a shortage of coinage would happen if it continued.
 They put mint marks back on US coins in 1967.

 The defining factor of The Royal Mint is that it rarely uses a mint mark for British coins.
 The sovereigns minted in the UK feature no mint mark, whereas sovereigns created at branch mints overseas feature unique lettering to represent the mint where it has been produced.
-For example, the letter S represents the Sydney mint, Melbourne M, Perth P and Ottawa C.
+For example, the letter 'S' represents the Sydney mint, Melbourne 'M', Perth 'P', and Ottawa 'C'.

-London & Llantrisant: 1817–1917, 1925, 1957–2018
+London and Llantrisant: 1817–1917, 1925, 1957–2018

 Gold Sovereigns were mostly made in London, with production lasting from 1817 to 1917.
 During the First World War, the sovereign was replaced with paper money due to a run on gold through public fear.
 The gold coins were still produced to a lesser degree and kept in Britain’s gold reserves - which were then used to pay war debts to the United States.

-Australia: 1855–1931
+Australia: 1855–1931 (S, P, and M)

 India: 1918 (I)

 The Royal Mint opened a mint in Bombay (now Mumbai) in 1918.
-The refinery only produced coins for a year, and they all had the mint mark initial I for India.
+The refinery only produced coins for a year, and they all had the mint mark initial 'I' for India.
 In that time, they made 1.3 million coins featuring the image of George V.

 Canada: 1908–1919 (C)